Suffolk County Dental Crowns

 Getting a Crown

 Traditional dental crowns usually require two visits to complete.
 During your first appointment, we’ll prep the tooth by gently buffing away the outside layer of enamel so that a crown can slip over it without feeling too bulky.
 Once it’s properly shaped, we’ll take an impression and record the color of your tooth, sending the models off to a lab where your restoration is made by hand.
+Same day dental crowns are also available.

 In the meantime, you’ll wear a temporary crown to prevent any sensitivity.